Azure/azureml-examples/sdk/python/jobs/grpo/README.md

-### This directory hosts an example of running GRPO on AzureML
+### This directory hosts an example to train an Instruct model into a Reasoning model on AML using GRPO - a RFT technique

 #### Repo structure:
 - aml_setup.py: AzureML specific code relating to creation of dataset, model and environment.
 The workspace config is located here, make changes to this file before running the notebook.